europarl/open-data-beta-testing/README.md

 The documents are described with metadata conformant to [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) and the ELI ontology.
 Different formats are provided depending on the types of document: Word, PDF, HTML, XML.

-Documentation of data models is made available for re-users.
+Documentation of data models is available from the [data-structure](./data-structure) folder of this repository.

 The project takes in account the standards defined for [linked open data](https://en.wikipedia.org/wiki/Linked_data).